oplS17projects/Checkers/README.md

 # Checkers

 ### Statement
-Describe your project.
+The project is an interactive, two player game of checkers.
 Why is it interesting?
 Why is it interesting to you personally?
 What do you hope to learn?

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.